docent-net/mc-server-manager/README.md

 # mc-server-manager

-The main goal of this project is to manage Minecraft server instances on a virtual machine / physical server **having only 1 instance running at a time**.
+The main goal of this project is to manage Minecraft server instances on a container / virtual machine / physical server **having only 1 instance running at a time**.

-**This project is in an early stage.
-Don't use it until first released version**

 ### Already implemented functions